Tanks of Czechoslovakia: Pre-World War II

 However, by that time, the Munich agreement completely changed the Czechoslovak army's priorities and selling the (improved) vehicle to the Czechoslovak army was no longer an option.
 Therefore, Škoda tred to sell the design abroad.
 During factory trials, the third prototype performed reasonably well and was basically ready for export.

 After the occupation of Czechoslovakia, that was of course no longer possible – not without German consent at least.
 During the early months of occupation, German delegations did visit the Škoda factory and tests were performed with the Š-IIc prototype, which, at that point, on 22.5.1939, was – to fit the German nomenclature principles – renamed to Škoda T-21 (T = tank, 2 = medium, 1 = 1st variant).
 The Germans didn't show too much interest in it; they wanted to test it in Kummersdorf, but in the end, the Germans decided to produce an improved version, which was named T-22.

-The British Carden-Lloyd Tankette's Czechoslovakia had acquired led to the Czechoslovakia designed tank, the Tančík vz.
+The British Carden-Lloyd tankettes Czechoslovakia had acquired led to the Czechoslovakia designed tank, the Tančík vz.
 33, which was assembled from a framework of steel "angle iron" beams, to which armor plates were riveted.
 The driver sat on the right side using a 300 × 125 mm observation port protected by 50 mm of bulletproof glass and an armored shutter which had a 2 mm slit.
 The gunner sat on the left and had a similar vision port half the size of the driver's.
 His ZB vz.
 26 machine gun was mounted in a ball mount directly to his front.
 There were similar vision ports on the sides and the rear.
 The driver's machine gun was fixed, and he fired it using a Bowden cable; 2,600 rounds were stored for the machine guns.

 The front armor was 12 mm thick, the sides had a thickness of 8 mm, the top was 6 mm thick, and the bottom plates were 6 mm in thickness.
 This was deemed enough to deflect armor-piercing 7.92 mm bullets fired from distances greater than 125 m from the front and 185 m from the sides.
 Both were supposed to withstand ordinary bullets from over 50 m.